How Big Should A Betta Fish Tank Be (For optimal health)

 A 10 gallon betta fish tank is becoming increasingly popular with more experienced hobbyists as it provides an excellent middle ground for size, price, and maintenance.

-10 gallons will give your betta plenty of space to swim around in, and if you add some plants and ornaments, it will look impressive.
+10 gallons gives your betta plenty of space to swim around in, and if you add some plants and ornaments, it will look impressive.

 While a 10 gallon tank is not a large aquarium, it’s still 2-3 times the size of a standard betta fish bowl which makes all the difference.
 If you choose to add other fish to your tank, do your research first, as some fish are incompatible with bettas.